 My husband and I have taken advantage of the standard Dining Plan on many occasions and I think it is really fun.
 I like the freedom to choose any entree on the menu without worrying about how expensive it is (otherwise I can’t shake the inner cheapskate, even on vacation).

 The way I decide if the Dining Plan if best for our trip is I first try to make a rough plan of how we plan to eat on the trip.
 Sometimes we like to eat at several Signature restaurants and eat snacks or share a quick service meal for lunch.
 Other times we have planned on several buffets or all-you-care-to-eat experiences.
 Then I decide if we can get the same experience with the same type of food for less using the dining plan.
 Sometimes we can, but sometimes we can’t.

 In my experience, servers actually like it when guests are on the dining plan.
 It guarantees that they will spend a minimum amount on food and (hopefully) tip accordingly.
 Guests on the dining plan are also more willing to take suggestions for more expensive entrees and desserts, since they are already included with their plan.

 In summary, the Dining Plan is just one way to experience the amazing dining options at Walt Disney World.
-If you can score a free dining plan, it is an especially inexpensive way to try out different restaurants.
+And if you’re able to get it for free (read my post all about the popular free dining offer), it is an especially inexpensive way to try out different restaurants.

 Have you ever used a Disney Dining Plan?
 If so, I’d love if you’d leave a comment and share your experience!